Cyprus exit poll shows ex-minister leading presidential vote

 Associated Press

-NICOSIA, Cyprus (AP) — An exit poll from the presidential election in ethnically divided Cyprus shows a former foreign minister leading a career diplomat by a tight margin in a runoff vote.
+NICOSIA, Cyprus (AP) — Exit polls from the presidential election in ethnically divided Cyprus showed Sunday a former foreign minister leading a career diplomat by a tight margin in a runoff vote.

-According to Sunday’s exit poll by state broadcaster CyBC, Nikos Christodoulides, the ex-minister, garnered 50.5% to 53.5% against 46.5% to 49.5% for veteran diplomat Andreas Mavroyiannis.
+According to an exit poll by state broadcaster CyBC, Nikos Christodoulides, the ex-minister, garnered 50.5% to 53.5% against 46.5% to 49.5% for veteran diplomat Andreas Mavroyiannis.
+Exit polls from four other private TV channels also put Christodoulides in the lead.

 Christodoulides campaigned as a unifying force, eschewing ideological and party divisions, while Mavroyiannis positioned himself as the agent of change, ushering in a new political era following a decade of rule by outgoing President Nicos Anastasiades.

-The exit poll suggests Christodoulides swayed enough voters from the largest Democratic Rally (DISY) party, whose leader Averof Neophytou failed to make it into the runoff.
+The exit polling suggested Christodoulides swayed enough voters from the largest Democratic Rally (DISY) party, whose leader Averof Neophytou failed to make it into the runoff.
+The DISY leadership decided not to formally back either candidate and left it to members to vote as they saw fit.

 Many DISY party insiders had blamed Christodoulides, a long-time party member, for running against Neophytou and splitting the party vote.

-However, many don’t want the communist-rooted AKEL, Mavroyiannis’ main backer, from regaining a foothold in government with a victory for the diplmani .
+However, many don’t want the communist-rooted AKEL, Mavroyiannis’ main backer, from regaining a foothold in government and fear the diplomat becoming the next president of Cyprus would threaten the country’s fragile economy and pro-Western trajectory.

-The party appeared divided over the two candidates, with some calling Christodoulides a traitor for turning his back on his DISY roots and others openly wary of Mavroyiannis’ main backer, the communist-rooted AKEL party which has been faulted for having brought Cyprus to the brink of bankruptcy a decade ago.
+Critics fault AKEL for bringing Cyprus to the brink of bankruptcy a decade ago and for maintaining a pro-Moscow slant.

+Mavroyiannis had fended off suggestions that he would shape economic policies according to the directives of AKEL.

+Amid the bickering within DISY, Anastasiades, a former party leader, took the unusual step of issuing a statement suggesting that DISY members should work to thwart an AKEL-backed government.

-The intense strife within the party prompted outgoing President and former DISY leader Nicos Anastasiades to call for the bickering to stop.
-But he also hinted to party members that they should thwart an AKEL-backed government, urging them to safeguard the island’s Western orientation and its deepening alliance with the U.S and maintain fiscal discipline to effectively deal with an influx of irregular migrants that have made Cyprus as one of the leading per capita European Union member countries in terms of asylum applications.
+He urged the party’s voters to safeguard the island’s Western orientation and its deepening alliance with the U.S and to maintain fiscal discipline while effectively dealing with an influx of irregular migrants.

-Mavroyiannis has fended off suggestions that he would shape economic policies according to the directives of AKEL.

-Casting his ballot, Christodoulides again underscored his message of unity as a prerequisite to meeting future challenges.

-“The key objective is for us to successfully respond to the Cypriot people’s expectations, irrespective of party allegiances, ideological beliefs, whether they are unaligned or new voters.”

 The new president will face the tough challenge of trying to revive stalemated peace talks with breakaway Turkish Cypriots, who declared independence nearly a decade after a 1974 Turkish invasion that followed a coup aiming at union with Greece.